hello-jason/bedrock-deploy-to-wpengine/README.md

 In short, it performs a few checks, creates a temporary deployment branch, then builds the site **locally**.
 It force pushes to the specified environment using WP Engine's git push feature.
 When complete, it removes the temp branch and puts you back on the branch you started from.

 Run at the **top level** of your project, in the same directory as your `.env` and composer.json files.
+Replace each remote name with the ones you created during step 1.

 Deploy to staging:

 ```
-bash sh wpedeploy.sh staging
+bash wpedeploy.sh wpestaging
 ```

 Deploy to production:

 ```
-bash sh wpedeploy.sh production
+bash wpedeploy.sh wpeproduction
 ```

 ## Notes